Detroit Diesel DD13 — 12.8L Inline-6

 Detroit Factory

-DDEC oil life monitor limit with DFS 93K222 oil.
+DDEC oil life monitor limit.

 50–60K mi